 After breakfast will drive from Paro till Shana, on reaching Shana will meet the trekking crews and then will start to trek.

 The trail ascends through the Paa Chu river valley and beautiful blue pine and rhododendron forests.
-You can stop for lunch after you cross Thangthang zam(bridge)and then continue to follow right bank for a couple of hours till we reach to a junction of trail which is marked by Stupa, one which lead to Sio Yaktsa and left trail leads to Sio Thangthangka Campsite.
-After 25 minutes walk from the junction we will reach to campsite.
+You can stop for lunch after you cross Thangthang zam(bridge)and then continue to follow the right bank for a couple of hours till we reach a junction of the trail which is marked by Stupa, one which leads to Sio Yaktsa and left trail leads to Sio Thangthangka Campsite.
+After 25 minutes walk from the junction we will reach to the campsite.
 From here to the north we can see Mt.
 Jomolhari from the top of the valley.

-The trail passes through small border army check post where the valley begins to widen and we leave the forest behind.
-We will enjoy the views of snow -capped peaks, high mountain ridges, yaks and yak herders throughout the trail until we reach to Jangothang campsite.
-We will stop for the lunch at open meadow, from the lunch place it is not far to reach camp, which is in a beautiful grassy meadow beneath a ruined fortress at the base of Mount Jomolhari
+The trail passes through a small border army check post where the valley begins to widen and we leave the forest behind.
+We will enjoy the views of snow-capped peaks, high mountain ridges, yaks and yak herders throughout the trail until we reach to Jangothang campsite.
+We will stop for the lunch at open meadow, from the lunch place it is not far to reach the camp, which is in a beautiful grassy meadow beneath a ruined fortress at the base of Mount Jomolhari.

 Night Halt: Campsite, Jagothang